Top Data Science Courses 2020

 Teaching mode: Classroom + Online interactive learning

-Classroom Training available in Delhi NCR (Gurgaon & Noida) and Bangalore, India.
+Classroom Training is available in Delhi NCR (Gurgaon & Noida) and Bangalore, India.
 If you are anywhere other than these two cities of India, you can avail the interactive online training material to learn at your own pace.

 Curriculum: